adampraszywka/MarkItDownApi/README.md

 ## Image description using LLM

+**OpenAI account is optional.
+If there is no OpenAI account, the image description feature will be disabled.**

 Markitdown uses OpenAI LLMs to generate text descriptions for images.
 Set the following env variables to enable this feature:
 - `OPENAI_API_KEY` - OpenAI API key